Clover83/GEDServer/README.md

 This project also assumes you are running on Linux, if you are running on another platform you may need to adjust the installation process to use equivalent commands.

 ### Running the development build
 To start the server, run `docker compose --file docker-compose.yml up --build --detach` inside the project directory.
+This will require an internet connection as the dependencies need to be downloaded.

 The server can now be accessed on [localhost:8000](http://localhost:8000), send the post requests to [localhost:8000/locdata](http://localhost:8000/locdata).
-You can run `posttest.sh` to see server response.
-Be aware when implementing your own requests that you need to take the CSRF cookie into account.
+You can edit and run `posttest.sh` (provided curl is installed) to see a programmatic example of how to send data to the server.
+Please note that a session has to be created first for you to be able to add to it this way.

 To stop the server use `docker compose --file docker-compose.yml down -v`, or alternatively without the `-v` argument to preserve database data.